wellyshen/react-cool-portal/README.md

 const App = () => {
   const { Portal, isShow, show, hide, toggle } = usePortal({
-    containerId: 'my-portal-root',
-    defaultShow: false, // Default is true.
+    defaultShow: false, // The default visibility of portal, default is true
-    clickOutsideToHide: true, // Default is true.
-    escToHide: true, // Default is true.
     onShow: e => {
-      // Triggered on show portal.
+      // Triggered when portal is shown
-      // The event object will be MouseEvent, KeyboardEvent, Your custom event.
-Depends on your interaction.
+      // The event object will be the parameter of "show()" },
-    },
     onHide: e => {
-      // Triggered on hide portal.
+      // Triggered when portal is hidden
-      // The event object will be MouseEvent, KeyboardEvent, Your custom event.
-Depends on your interaction.
+      // The event object will be the parameter of "hide()", MouseEvent (on clicks outside) or KeyboardEvent (press ESC key) }
-    }
   });